chiaraalbi46/Exif_Viewer/README.md

 ## Environment and packages

 In the following paragraph some steps to recreate a usable environment are explained.
-Conda and Pip package manager with Python 3.9 have been used.
+Conda and Pip package manager, with Python 3.9.7 have been used.

 - A usable conda environment can be directly created from the requirements_conda.txt file, using the command: